savadha2/PyUAVSim/README.md

 # PyUAVSim
 Light weight Python simulator for small UAVs

-Work in progress (development is slow since I am doing this part time as hobby)
+Work in progress (development is slow since I am doing this part time) - The current plan is to release the first complete version by March 2017.
+I am looking for contributors.
+If you are interested, email me: av.sarath@gmail.com (there is no typo).

 Completed Feature List:
 1. Autopilot for fixed wing
 2. Sensors (GPS, IMU) with error models
-3. Path following and Path maanger implemented
+3. Path following and Path manager implemented
 4. Changed interfaces so that Users can write apps with the base classes provided

 Next set of features: